Cease, White Sox top Twins 11-0 to win big series into break - NewsBreak

 TRAINER'S ROOM

+He'll have a medical exam Monday.
+"We'll see.
+Fingers crossed, eyes crossed, legs crossed," manager Tony LaRussa said.

 Twins: RHP Devin Smeltzer was sent down to Triple-A St. Paul to make room for Archer.
-With three scheduled off days over the first 10 days after the All-Star break, the Twins will only need four starting pitchers until August.
+With three scheduled off days over the remainder of July right on the heels of the All-Star break, the Twins will only need four starting pitchers until August.

 UP NEXT